MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

-*In order to protect your Microsoft Dynamics GP environment, you must take steps to secure communications between the Microsoft Dynamics GP client and Microsoft SQL Server*®*.
+*In order to protect your Microsoft Dynamics GP environment, you must take steps to secure communications between the Microsoft Dynamics GP client and Microsoft SQL Server*&reg;*.
 Failure to adhere to this guidance will leave your installation of Microsoft Dynamics GP susceptible to a number of serious security threats.*